saaguero/neomake/README.md

 The minimum Vim version supported by Neomake is 7.4.503 (although if you don't use `g:neomake_logfile` older versions will probably work fine as well).

-Starting from Vim version 7.4.2260 Neomake will take advantage of Vim's async support.
+Starting from Vim version 7.4.2260 Neomake takes advantage of Vim's async support.

 ## How to use (basic)